-In general every layer from front to back should put the subject in scene.
-While the middle ground is often the main actor, the front and background work as support roles.
+In general, every layer from front to back should put the subject in the scene.
+While the middle ground is often the main actor, the front, and background in photography work as support roles.
 As such, they shouldn’t soak up the main attention or work against our motive.
-To achieve the right spotlight for our main actor, the background shouldn’t be more interesting than what our actual focus is.
+To achieve the right spotlight for our main actor, the background in your photographs shouldn’t be more interesting than what our actual focus is.
 If for example you have a lot of people, or any other action going on in the background, it helps to focus on the essential, which in this case means to reduce the “background noise” to a minimum.
 Another goal is that the subject should be easily distinguishable from the backdrop.
 This can be achieved by having a high contrast – most easily observable in B&W photos – and avoiding the overlapping of the subject with the background.

 How can we achieve the ideal Backdrop?

-Now follow some tips to increase the quality of the background and improve the synergy between the layers.
+Now follow some tips for the right background in photography to increase the quality and improve the synergy between the layers.